bennadel/ColdFusion-HTMX-Contacts-App/v10/README.md

 # v10 Iteration

-This is a WIP - it's not currently aborting requests as expected.

 This iteration of the ColdFusion + HTMX application adds a request indicator to the contact list search form to indicate that a request is currently in-flight.
 These busy indicators are a first-class citizen of HTMX and can be managed through the `htmx-indicator` CSS class and / or the `hx-indicator` attribute.

 The `hx-indicator` attribute uses a CSS selector to point to the element (or elements) to be treated as the request indicators.
 During the in-flight request workflow, HTMX uses special CSS classes to change the visibility (opacity) of the request indicator.
 The opacity-based styles are automatically injected by the HTXM library; but, you can override the CSS properties in your own CSS if you need to.